eduardoe92/URL/README.md

 ## Features

-- Shorten long links to shorter, more shareable URLs.
 - Generate QR codes for links, making them easily accessible from mobile devices.
 - Intuitive and user-friendly interface.